ChiaraSapo/exp-rob-assignment3/README.md

 The robot is a dog that moves on two wheels with differential drive control.
 It perceives the environment through a hokuyo laser sensor and a camera.
 It can "interact" in a simple way with a human, represented as still in the environment.

-The dog has different behavioural states, the main ones being sleep, normal, play and find:
+The dog has different **behavioural states**, the main ones being sleep, normal, play and find:
-- During sleep, the dog simply goes to the kennel, stays there for a while then wakes up.
+- During **sleep**, the dog simply goes to the kennel, stays there for a while then wakes up.
-- During normal state it wanders around.If it sees a ball it enters a substate track, goes closer to it, and saves the ball's approximate position as its own position.
+- During **normal** state it wanders around.If it sees a ball it enters a substate **normal track**, goes closer to it, and saves the ball's approximate position as its own position.
 Of course it saves it only if it didn't prevoiusly know the ball's position yet.
 If it hears the human call him to play, it enters play state.
-- During play state the dog first goes close to the human, then waits for a command, which must be of type "go to *room*".
+- During **play** state the dog first goes close to the human, then waits for a command, which must be of type "go to *room*".
 If the dog knows this room, it goes there, then goes back to the human.
 If it doesn't, it enters in Find state.
-- During find state, the robot goes around looking for the ball linked to the command room.
-If it finds any ball during search, it enters substate track: if it is the ball it was looking for, it has succeded in its mission and can re-enter play state.
+- During **find** state, the robot goes around looking for the ball linked to the command room.
+If it finds any ball during search, it enters substate **find track**: if it is the ball it was looking for, it has succeded in its mission and can re-enter play state.
 If it isn't, it saves its position and continues in find state.
 Of course it saves it only if it didn't prevoiusly know the ball's position yet.

 To implement these behaviours I used some ROS packages:
 - smach state machine to implement the switch between states